nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding contacts

-Finds persons whose names contain any of the given keywords.
+Finds persons whose names contain any of the given keywords, for easy viewing of those you are looking for.

 Format: `find KEYWORD [MORE_KEYWORDS]…`